 Is mermaid pose good for tight hips?

 Mermaid pose is excellent for tight hips, but only once you have enough mobility to enter it safely.
 It releases the front hip deeply through the pigeon base while the back leg quad stretch opens the psoas and hip flexor on the opposite side.
-If your hips feel very locked, regress to half pigeon or supported pigeon with a block under your front hip first.
+If your hips feel very locked, regress to supported half pigeon with a block under your front hip first and stay there for several weeks.